Are there blurred lines when it comes to copyright?

 Over the past month, several artists have been accused of copying music.

-They claim Thicke's number 1 hit Blurred Lines sounds and feels the same as Gaye's Got To Give it Up.
+They claim Thicke's number one hit Blurred Lines sounds and feels the same as Gaye's Got To Give it Up.

 A track by a Korean guitarist from 2011 has now gone viral with some saying it sounds very similar to Daft Punk's Get Lucky.

 "There's songs I hear on the radio and I think woah that sounds like what we've got on the album," says Jessie J.

 Her latest song has been compared to Miley Cyrus's track We Can't Stop.

 "The lyrics in the Miley (Cyrus) song is "It's our party we can do what we want', mine song is 'it's my party I do what I want' but I'm not hating, if they both work they both work."